 Also in Downtown Kenosha, shop at Kenosha HarborMarket (Saturdays) for fresh organic vegetables, meats, ethnic products, cheeses, farm fresh eggs, delicious prepared foods and beverages, artisan bakery goods, and more.
 Live music adds to the browsing and shopping atmosphere.
 During the summer months, two museums and Lake Michigan set the backdrop for the popular market.

-Stop at Calumet Company Store for restaurant-quality meat at reasonable prices – including pork, beef, veal, lamb, fish, and seafood.
 Then stroll through Pleasant Prairie Premium Outlets for such specialty food stores as Harry & David, Ghirardelli Chocolates, and Pepperidge Farm.

 Plan ahead and time your visit right, and you could attend a cooking class at the Civil War Museum or Mangia Trattoria.
 For example, at Mangia one day each June, Masters of the Grill is held.
 Renowned chef and co-owner Tony Chef Mantuano and some of his culinary friends from around the country show you how to prepare an entire meal on the grill.